 - Homeless people in Brisbane through Rosies’ Street Outreach and Brisbane City Council’s Homeless Connect

-Stuartholme is a Dare to Lead school who values greatly the contribution our Aboriginal and Torres Strait Islander students make to the life of the school and we acknowledge the learning journey our students are leading us on in relation to reconciliation and acknowledging our past.
+Stuartholme values the contribution our Aboriginal and Torres Strait Islander students make to the life of the school and we acknowledge the learning journey our students are leading us on in relation to reconciliation and acknowledging our past.

 Some of the highlights of the indigenous perspectives offered at Stuartholme include: